ssowri1/SnapsPicker/README.md

 ## License

-This project is licensed under the MIT 2.0
+This project is licensed under the MIT.

 ## Support or Contact